Bing Webmaster API Overview

 Functional Mapping

 When I start working with a new API, the first thing I do is to map out the various method calls against the major groupings in the web user interface.
 This serves several purposes: first, because people usually look to the API to automate things they have done manually, and the web interface is what they are familiar with.
 A lot of APIs use a completely different naming convention for the API and their web interface.
-In my applications, I group these functions into wizards and try to name them consistent with the web terminology so people can find what they are looking for (intuitive = like something you are familiar with).
+In my applications, I group these functions into wizards and try to name them consistent with the web terminology so people can find what they are looking for (intuitive = like something you are already familiar with).

 Page Traffic or Inbound Links?